PMArkive/NintendoClients_wiki/Eagle-Protocol.md

 * [Packet Format](#packet-format)

 ## Notification Event
 When a [matchmake session](Matchmake-Extension-Protocol) is created, the server spawns a Kurbernetes instance that runs the eagle server.
-Once the eagle server is ready, it sends a [notification event](Notification-Protocol) to everyone in the matchmake session.
+When the eagle server is ready, the NEX server sends a [notification event](Notification-Protocol) to everyone in the matchmake session.
 The notification event has the following fields set:

 | Field | Description |
 | --- | --- |